skellner/skellner.github.io/Hosting a Telescope Remotely.md

 io![Bode's Galaxy and Cigar](https://cdn.astrobin.com/thumbs/hzU03cCQPMOQ_620x0_csAu41oP.png)

 # Hosting a telescope at a dark site
-After doing 1,5 years of astrophotography I wanted to up the game.
+After doing 1,5 years of astrophotography from my backyard I wanted to up the game.
 I got some nice results from my backyard in Berlin, but the possibilities are limited due to weather and light pollution.
 I only managed to drive to a dark site near Berlin for a couple of times on clear nights, so not much improvement there.\
 I decided to host a scope at [Trevinca Skies](https://trevincaskies.com/) in Spain instead.\
 The monthly rate is ok and the location seems nice.